layer3switch/metrilyx-2.0/README.md

 Assuming all required packages are installed, the script will install the required python modules, apache configs depending on your distribution and prompt you to edit the configuration file.

-After you have completed editing the configuration file start the modelmanager and dataserver processes, then restart nginx
+After you have completed editing the configuration file, start the modelmanager and dataserver processes, then restart nginx.
+Also start celeryd and celerybeat which consume and run periodic jobs repsectively.

 	/etc/init.d/metrilyx-dataserver start

 	/etc/init.d/metrilyx-modelmanager start

 	/etc/init.d/nginx restart

+	/etc/init.d/celeryd start

+	/etc/init.d/celerybeat start

 ### Configuration
 The default installation directory is /opt/metrilyx.